JAForbes/blog/posts/intro-to-monads.md

 Our program doesn't do anything.
 Our program doesn't exist!
 We live in a simulation.
 Powered by blood transfusions - of children.
 DELICIOUS!

 That's the point, that's the point.
-0 Side Effects
+0 Side Effects.

 See Monads are Burritos.
 You don't *eat* burritos, you give the burrito to a friend and the friend eats the Burrito.
 It's the same thing with Monads.